cirosantilli/python-cheat/trac.md

-top python written bugracker
+# Trac

+Top Python written bug tracker.

-not written in django unfortunatelly
+Not written in Django unfortunately.

-dependency:
+Dependency:

     sudo aptitude install -y python-mysqldb

-install:
+Install:

     sudo pip install trac

-#prerequesites
+## Prerequisites

 Learn how to use <#apache> if you ever want to do serious deployment.

-#create project
+## Create project

 create db to use: